CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Result and Analysis

 \subsection{Does Language Represent Country?}

-\textbf{Can LLMs identify one country's culture based solely on the prompt language?} In this experiment, we remove explicit country context (e.g., \texttt{"You live in <<country name>>"}) and test if LLMs can infer cultural cues only from the language used in the prompt.
+\textbf{Can LLMs identify one country's culture based solely on the prompt language?} In this experiment, we remove explicit country context (\texttt{"You live in <<country name>>"}) and test whether LLMs can infer cultural cues only from the language used in the prompt.

-\textbf{Results:} Table \ref{tab:woc} shows that accuracy drop significantly when country context is omitted.
+\textbf{Results:} Table \ref{tab:bias}, \textbf{in-language prompt} column category, shows that accuracy drops significantly when country context is omitted.
 Comparing these scores with Table \ref{tab:emo} (where country context is included), we see consistent performance boosts (e.g. +1\% in Spanish with GPT-4, +5\% in Arabic with Gemini1.5, +6\% in German with Ministral, +9\% in Amharic with Claude-3.5-sonnet, and +21\% in Hindi with GPT-4) when the prompt explicitly names the country.
 This indicates that language alone does not reliably convey cultural context.
 Notably, models like Claude-3.5-sonnet and GPT-4 show improvements in Indian and Ethiopian data when country context is specified, while English prompts (without “USA” context) are less affected.
-Overall, providing country name information remains crucial for accurate culture-aware emotion understanding, especially for less-resourced languages.
+Overall, providing the country name remains crucial for accurate culture-aware emotion understanding, especially for less-resourced languages.